cozygene/glint/README.md

 ### Quick example
 This command will conduct EWAS on a metylation data and a phenotype (files 'data.txt' and 'phenotype.txt').
-Fisrt it will remove sites low variance sites, then it will run association test (linear regression) for each site on a phenotype.
+First it will remove low variance sites, then will run association test (linear regression) for each site on a phenotype.
 Finally it will plot the results and will generate a publication-quality qq-plot and a Manhattan plot.
 ```
 python glinttodo.py --datafile data.txt --minstd 0.02 --ewas --linreg --phenofile phenotype.txt --pheno age --plot --qqplot --manhhattan
 ```